 Step 4: Mix the ingredients to get a semi-thick gluten free brownie batter.
 Feel free to add white or dark chocolate chips.

-Step 5: Line a 9x13 pan with parchment paper and pour in the brownie batter.
-Spread it out.
+Step 5: Line a 9×13 pan with parchment paper, pour in the brownie batter, and spread it out.
+If you prefer, you can use this gluten-free baking spray that I love.

 Step 6: Bake at 350º F for 25-30 minutes.
-Remove from the oven and allow cooling before you cut it into bars.
+Remove from the oven and allow to cool before cutting into bars.
+The top will be a little golden when they are fully baked.

 - Chocolate or white chocolate chips